 Frying Pan Farm Park, Herndon

 This wonderful family-friendly park is one of the best places to take young animal lovers.
 Kids can visit with over 100 farm animals including horses, cows, sheep, goats, rabbits, and more.
 There are pretty nature trails and places to picnic spread around the grounds along with buildings that interpret life on a Fairfax County farm from the 1920s to 1950s.
-Visit in spring to see baby animals.
-A carousel, playground, and tractor play area add to the family fun.
-Free.
-Best for young animal-lovers.

 Find more family-friendly Things to Do in Herndon VA.